Your Privacy and our Credit Reporting Policy

 If we can’t fix things within 30 days, we’ll let you know why and how long we think it will take.
 We will also ask you for an extension of time to fix the matter.
-If you have any concerns, you may complain to the Australian Financial Complaints Authority or the Office of the Australian Information Commissioner.
+If you have any concerns, you may complain to AFCA or the Office of the Australian Information Commissioner.

-If your complaint relates to how we handled your access and correction requests you may take your complaint directly to the Australian Financial Complaints Authority or the Office of the Australian Information Commissioner.
+If your complaint relates to how we handled your access and correction requests you may take your complaint directly to AFCA or the Office of the Australian Information Commissioner.
 You are not required to let us try to fix it first.